SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
+- On February 7, 2023, President Joe Biden delivered the State of the Union address, outlining his administration's achievements and policy priorities to Congress and the American public.

-- **National Black HIV/AIDS Awareness Day**: February 7th marks National Black HIV/AIDS Awareness Day in the United States, which is a day to raise awareness about the impact of HIV and AIDS on the African American community and to promote HIV prevention, testing, treatment, and community engagement.
+- On February 7, many states and organizations across the USA observe National Black HIV/AIDS Awareness Day to raise awareness about the impact of HIV and AIDS on the African American community.

-- **Super Bowl Victory Parades**: If the Super Bowl (usually played on the first Sunday in February) is in early February, many cities will hold a victory parade for the winning team around this date,
+Please note that events may vary by year, and this information reflects occurrences likely around the time of your question in 2023.
+Always check
 ### Positive Qoute
 ------
-"Embrace the beauty of your journey, for every step is a new opportunity to shine 🌟 Keep planting seeds of kindness, and watch your garden of happiness bloom 🌼🌸✨"
+"Every day may not be good, but there is something good in every day.
+Keep shining! 😊✨🌟"